2025-26 Men's Basketball Roster

 - Born Aug.
 17, 2004

-- Son of Peja Stojakovic, who had a 13-year NBA career that included three All-Star nods with the Sacramento Kings & an NBA title with the Dallas Mavericks in 2011
+- Son of Peja Stojakovic, who had a 13-year NBA career that included three All-Star nods with the Sacramento Kings and an NBA title with the Dallas Mavericks in 2011

 - Majoring in psychology at Illinois